Ardaurum/RHeart/Readme.md

 # RHeart

 RHeart is an Electron app for displaying heart rate from a connected BLE device.
+Created mainly for streaming purposes.

 ## Installing and building